MGM103/BitDAO_Bootcamp/README.md

 This repo will hold all the code created for the BitDAO solidity bootcamp.
 Descriptions of the directories and to which homework item they apply to are given below.

+Afl_Score_Tracker
-Homework 1: Basics of Solidity
+ - Homework 1: Solidity Basics

- - Afl_Score_Tracker
+ERC20s

-Homework 3 & 4: My first ERC20, Volcano Coin
+ - Homework 3 & 4: Volcano Coin
- - ERC20s
-   - VolcanoCoin.sol

-Homework 5: Intro to OpenZeppelin
+ - Homework 5: Volcano Coin V2
- - ERC20s
-   - VolcanoCoinV2.sol
+ - Homework 10: Volcano Coin V3
+ - Homework 12: Volcano Coin V4 and V4.1

+NFTs
-Homework 6: My first NFT
+- Homework 6: Volcano Token
-- NFTs
-  - VolcanoToken.sol

-Homework 7 & 8: Decentralised Storage
-- Decentralised Storage
+Decentralised Storage

-Homework 9: Introduction to Hardhat/Ethers
-- Ethers_Basics
+- Homework 7

-Homework 10: Volcano coin version 3
-- ERC20s
+- Homework 8

+Ethers_Basics
-  - VolcanoCoinV3.sol
+- Homework 9